constup/php-text-processing/doc/General/methods/extractTextBetweenDelimiters.md

   - End delimiter.
 - `bool $includeDelimitersInResult`
   - default value: `true`
-  - If `includeDelimitersInResult` is set to `true`, the returning array of results will contain full string matches, including `startDelimiter` and `endDelimiter`.
-  - If `includeDelimitersInResult` is set to `false`, the returning array of results will contain only matches bordered with `startDelimiter` and `endDelimiter`, without including `startDelimiter` and `endDelimiter`.
+  - Defines whether delimiters should be included in the results.

 ## Returns

 `array` (`string[]`)

 Array of all matches.

+  If `includeDelimitersInResult` is set to `true`, the returning array of results will contain full string matches, including `startDelimiter` and `endDelimiter`.

+  If `includeDelimitersInResult` is set to `false`, the returning array of results will contain only matches bordered with `startDelimiter` and `endDelimiter`, without including `startDelimiter` and `endDelimiter`.

 ## Examples